 According to the new playing format, the top two seeded from each group shall advance to the following stage, where they will form two groups of four (A&C, B&D), and after the conclusion of this round robin, the first and the second placed teams will carry on to play in the semis (quarter-finals omitted, just like in the men's event, but the second round will have eight teams, not twelve).

 This also means that while Greece and Italy's path to the semis seems to be a bit easier, in BD-bracket one of the three giants, Olympic champion Spain, World Championships silver-medallist Hungary and European title-holder Netherlands, will miss the top flight.
+For sure, the clash of World Championship runner-up Hungary and Olympic Champion Spain will already be one highlight in the first days.

 Four-time European runner-up (2010, 2012, 2018, 2022), one-time bronze medallist (2024) - only the European Championship title has eluded Greece so far.
 Fresh from their double victory in 2025 - winning both the World Championship and the World Cup by defeating Hungary in both finals - Greece travels with full of confidence to Funchal and wants to finally end their long wait for a European title.

 In Group A they will meet France, Slovakia and Germany.
 France's sixth-place finish in Eindhoven in 2024 improved on a long streak of sevenths ranks (2014-2022).
 Germany are familiar faces at European Championships.
 The bronze medallists at the very first edition in Oslo 1985 achieved an 11th place in Eindhoven and a 10th place in Split.
 Under the new stewardship of former Hannover coach Karsten Seehafer, the young Germans won gold at the 2025 World University Games in Duisburg.
 After a 27-year long absence from the competition, Slovakia have now qualified for four straight editions.
 Their eighth place finish in Budapest 2020 remains their best run till date, in Eindhoven they finished 15th.